 WHO SHOULD ATTEND?

 ICANN meetings are all about participation, collaboration, and finding solutions to the small – and large – problems that the Internet constantly faces.
 The meetings are free and open to anyone who wishes to participate.

-As a meeting attendee you could be from almost any profession and from any corner of the planet.
+As a meeting participant, you could be from almost any profession and from any corner of the planet.
 ICANN is set up to allow everyone affected by its work – and that is pretty much everyone – to have a say in its processes.

 To ensure that the organization stays flexible and changes to meet the needs and demands of a rapidly changing Internet, not only do the SOs, ACs, and the Board go through regular reviews, but ICANN also maintains a strong culture of general public participation.

 Typical attendees include government representatives, business managers, IT managers and consultants, DNS industry managers and experts, intellectual property managers, academics, and others invested in the continuing stable, secure and resilient operation of the Internet.
 End users are also well represented.